lsst-dm/dm_dev_guide/processes/decision_process.rst

 Empowerment
 ===========

-You are empowered by the DM Project Manager (Jeff Kantor), Project Scientist (Mario Juric) and Project Engineer (Kian-Tat Lim) to make decisions on any DM-internal matter---such as technical/algorithm issues, process improvements, and tool choices---when:
+You are empowered by the DM Subsystem Lead to make decisions on any DM-internal matter---such as technical/algorithm issues, process improvements, and tool choices---when:

 1. you are willing and able to do the work to implement the decision yourself or with people who agree with you,
 2. you (collectively) are willing and able to fix any problems if it goes wrong, and